One of the Alannah & Madeline Foundation’s newest projects, Improve Your Play is looking for young people aged 15-19 years to help us create it.

 Initially, bringing together two small groups of young men and women, we are hoping to better understand how to talk about these issues.
 We want to learn more about the real concerns and challenges for young women when engaging with young men online.
 At the same time, we want to understand what young men are hoping for when they engage with young women online and through social media.

-Through a series of workshops and interviews, we aim to design a larger program to engage more than 250 young men to help us develop both an ethical framework for how to engage in intimate ways online and help shape a social media campaign to deliver positive and behavior-changing messages.
+Through a series of workshops and interviews, we aim to design a larger program to engage more than 250 young men to help us develop both an ethical framework for how to engage in intimate ways online and help shape a social media campaign to deliver positive and behaviour-changing messages.

 If you know a young person who would like to contribute to this important piece of work, or would like to know more, fill in our expression of interest form and we will be in touch.